National Association for the Education of Young Children (NAEYC)

 promotes high-quality early learning for all children, birth through age 8, by connecting practice, policy, and research.
 NAEYC advances a diverse, dynamic early childhood profession and support all who care for, educate, and work on behalf of young children.

-Oregon Association for the Education of Young Children (OAEYC)
+Oregon Association for the Education of Young Children (ORAEYC)

 was first established in the 1940’s and today has over 1000 members, 10 local chapters or councils, a budget over $200,000, and two part-time employees in an office established in 1996.
-Merrily Haas, who has been active with association for more than thirty years, serves as Executive Director.
-Sara Stearns is Associate Executive Director.
+Sara Stearns serves as Executive Director.
 OregonAEYC continues to offer member updates in print or electronic form, a library of over 175 educational videos, a lending library of books, and access to the numerous workshops and educational opportunities.
 OregonAEYC sponsors the annual “Week of the Young Child” each Spring.
 They present conferences, cohort trainings and small teaching sessions throughout Oregon.
 OregonAEYC remains committed to supporting those who work for the education and needs of children from birth through age eight.

 Oregon’s Quality Rating and Improvement System (QRIS)